-Indicators of Emotional Child Abuse
+Indicators of Emotional & Verbal Abuse

-WHAT IS EMOTIONAL ABUSE?
+WHAT IS EMOTIONAL CHILD ABUSE?

-Just as physical injuries can scar and incapacitate a child, emotional maltreatment can cripple and handicap a child emotionally, behaviorally, and intellectually.
-Self-esteem can be damaged.
-Severe psychological disorders have been traced to excessively distorted parental attitudes and actions.
 One of the hallmarks of emotional abuse is the absence of positive interaction (e.g. praising) from parent to their child.
 Following chronic and severe emotional abuse of a child, emotional and behavioral problems may be present in varying degrees, especially when there is little or no nurturing.

-This is especially true for neonates, infants, and toddlers.
+This is especially true for early childhood: neonates, infants, and toddlers.
 After emotional abuse, these children may become chronically withdrawn and anxious and lose basic social and language skills necessary for intimate relationships.
 They may become developmentally delayed, socially limited, and, in some cases, antisocial or chronically unable to protect themselves from others.

-Emotional abuse and neglect are also components of other abuse and neglect.
-Sexual abuse and physical abuse may be the official category for a report, but emotional damage also exists.
 Emotional abuse and neglect may damage children of all ages, but can be critical with infants and toddlers, leaving them with permanent developmental deficits.
 It is crucial to recognize the indicators of emotional abuse in order to prevent further harm.

 What is Verbal Abuse?

-Verbal assault (belittling, screaming, threats, blaming, sarcasm), unpredictable responses, continual negative moods, constant family discord, and chronically communicating conflicting messages are examples of ways parents may subject their children to verbal abuse.
 There are several signs in parents and in children that may indicate verbal abuse is occurring.

-Behavioral Indicators OF ABUSE
+Behavioral Indicators Of Abuse

 Indicators in Parents